 Several changes are needed to convert the unit for operation with the MIG (GMAW) process.
-The K610-1 MIG Conversion Kit for the PRO 100 includes all the necessary accessories for this conversion and is provided for this purpose.
-The following conversions should be made using the contents of this kit:
+The KP665-035 drive roll and the K610-2 MIG Conversion Kit for the PRO 155 include all the necessary accessories for this conversion and are provided for this purpose.
+The following conversions should be made using the contents of this kit and the drive roll:

-- Install the gas solenoid.
-Complete instructions are included with the kit. - Change the output polarity to DC(+).
+- 1. Install the gas solenoid.
+Complete instructions are included with the kit. - 2.
+Change the output polarity to DC(+).
 See "Work Cable Installation" in Installation section for details. - 3.
-Change drive roll orientation (if required) for the wire size selected.
-See "Changing Drive Roll" in Maintenance section for details. - 4.
+Change the drive roll for the wire size selected.
+See "Changing Drive Roll" in the Maintenance section for details. - 4.
 Install the proper gun liner and tip for the wire size selected.
-See "Component Replacement" in Maintenance section for details. - 5.
-Remove gasless nozzle (if installed) and install gas nozzle.
-To remove, simply unscrew. - 6.
-Load wire into machine and thread into gun and cable per "Welding Wire Loading" section.
+See "Component Replacement" in the Maintenance section for details. - 5.
+Remove the gasless nozzle (if installed) and install the gas nozzle.
+To remove it, simply unscrew it. - Load the wire into the machine and thread it into the gun and cable per "Welding Wire Loading" section.